 Your Valuation Notice (received at the end of July) or your Tax Notice (received around the start of November) will indicate if you receive the exemption.
 The taxable value of your property will be 55% of the market value (reflecting the 45% exemption).
 Most residences in Utah receive the exemption.

 SB 13 (2019) directs County Assessors, who do not have an existing and enforced ordinance requiring an application for the primary residential in place for the preceding five years, to administer a Residential Property Declaration.
+HB 164 (2020) amended the content of the residential declaration form and extended the deadline to return the ongoing residential property declaration.

 The PT-19B is a one time declaration sent to all residential property owners by May, 2020, unless the mailing address, voter registration address, or driver’s license address matches the physical location of the property.
 This address information may be out of date, unavailable to the County Assessor, or the County Assessor may seek to verify the primary residential exemption on additional residences.
 Please complete, sign and return the declaration to the County Assessor if you receive it.